Lichenology: 20th century

+21st century

 Lichens in pharmacology

 Although several species of lichen have been used in traditional medicine it was not until the early 20th century that modern science became interested in them.
 The discovery of various substances with antibacterial action in lichen thalli was essential for scientists to become aware of the possible importance of these organisms to medicine.
 From the 1940s there appeared various works by the noted microbiologist Rufus Paul Burkholder who demonstrated antibacterial action of lichens of the genus Usnea against Bacillus subtilis and Sarcina lutea.
 Studies showed that the substance that inhibited growth of bacteria was usnic acid.
 Something similar occurred with the substance Ramelina synthesised by the lichen Ramalina reticulata, nevertheless, these substances proved ineffective against Gram negative bacteria such as Escherichia coli and Pseudomonas.
 With these investigations the number of antibacterial substances and possible drug targets known to be produced by lichens increased ergosterol, usnic acid etc.

 Interest in the potential of substances synthesised by lichens increased with the end of World War II along with the growing interest in all antibiotic substances.
 In 1947 antibacterial action was identified in extracts of Cetraria islandica and the compounds identified as responsible for bacterial inhibition were shown to be d-protolichosteric acid and d-1-usnic acid.
 Further investigations have identified novel antibacterial substances, Alectosarmentin or Atranorin.

 Antibacterial action of substances produced by lichens is related to their ability to disrupt bacterial proteins with a subsequent loss of bacterial metabolic capacity.
 This is possible due to the action of lichen phenolics such as usnic acid derivatives.

 From the 1950s the lichen product usnic acid was the object of most antitumour research.
 These studies revealed some in vitro antitumour activity by substances identified in two common lichens Peltigera leucophlebia and Collema flaccidum.

 Recent work in the field of applied biochemistry has shown some antiviral activity with some lichen substances.
 In 1989 K Hirabayashi presented his investigations on inhibitory lichen polysaccharides in HIV infection.